Lumos Welcomes Inclusion of Families in UN Development Goals

 Seventeen Sustainable Development Goals (SDGs) make up Transforming Our World: The 2030 Agenda for Sustainable Development, which will be put to a vote by the UN General Assembly in September.
 These SDGs will help to influence the priorities of all countries, including how their aid is spent.

-For Lumos and other organisations working to end the institutionalisation of at least eight million poor and marginalised children living in institutions worldwide, the inclusion of references to families in the SDGs document is a significant step.
-It can be harnessed to support the argument that the nurturing of children in a family should always be a development priority, and will provide a basis for Lumos and others to monitor the progress of nations in delivering the targets for children enshrined in the SDGs.
+This change is significant for Lumos and other organizations like it since it will help “to support the argument that the nurturing of children in a family should always be a development priority and will provide a basis for Lumos and others to monitor the progress of nations in delivering the targets for children enshrined in the SDGs.”

 Lumos Managing Director, Sir Roger Singleton, said of the decision: